AidenAR/PokedexAPI/README.md

 supports basic CRUD operations as well as fetching and storing data from the [PokéAPI](https://pokeapi.co/).

-All Pokémon data is persisted in a local JSON file, `pokemon_db.json` for now.
+All Pokémon data is persisted in a local JSON file, `pokemon_db.json` for now. -> the json file right now is populated with some tests I ran (see pics below)

 ## Features
 - **Create, Read, Update, Delete** Pokémon in a file-based “database.”